pmm1/islandis-login/README.md

     "[token you received to your callbackURI from Island.is login attempt]";

 const loginIS = new IslandISLogin({
+    audienceUrl: "api.vefur.is", // required parameter
-    audienceUrl: "api.vefur.is", // should be the hostname of the domain you registered with Island to which the request is sent.
+    // should be the hostname of the domain you registered with Island to which the request is sent.
 Used for validation purposes.

+    certificatePath: "path-to-certificate" // Optional parameter
+    // if this field is provided the library will use the provided certificate instead of the certificate provided with the library (see /cert directory).
+Useful because Island.is renews the certificate regularly and you will need to take care of certificate expiration.

+    verifyDates: true // Optional parameter, defaults to true:
+    // The login tokens expire in a few minutes.
+Setting this parameter to false will disable the expiration verification of the token.
+Useful in a testing environment to test valid tokens that have expired.
+    // IMPORTANT: Should only be false while testing, this should never be false in production!
 });

 loginIS